4 Reasons Your Newborn is Up All Night

 Gas is a common culprit of discomfort in the newborn months.
 Your baby’s digestive system is still developing and it is normal for them to struggle with gas.
 They can also swallow extra air while eating or crying.
 This gas can end up causing them to wake more frequently at night.
 Focus on getting nice good burps out after every feed.
 You can also try bicycle kicks and tummy massage throughout the day.
 I recommend watching out for signs of reflux or lip/tongue tie as these can also cause discomfort at night.

-Finally, set realistic expectations.
+Set realistic expectations.

-It is completely normal for your baby to wake up every 3-4 hours for the first 4 months.
-Yes, you are going to hear about those newborns who will sleep 8 hours straight, but that’s just not the case for all babies.
-If your newborn is waking more frequently than every 3 hours after the first month, I recommend scheduling a consultation call with me.
+If your newborn is waking more frequently than every 3 hours after the first month, head over to the Sleep By Alex Membership to download my First Four Months Guide and send me a message!
 We can troubleshoot together to figure out what YOUR baby needs.
 If your baby is older than 4 months, you can actually start the process of teaching your baby to fall asleep independently, lengthen their naps, and cut down on night wake ups!
-Explore my services here.